 The Alfa Romeo Giulia is the newest kid on the block and a glimpse at the feedback the Italian manufacturer has taken onboard in recent years.
 Not only is the cabin a step up on previous cars, the exterior styling turns heads like nothing else.

-Refinement is another area where the Giulia is noticeably sufficient and the suspension can soak up the worst lumps and bumps without impacting too much on the handling, which is deeply rewarding – especially if you go for the Ferrari-engined Quadrifoglio.
+Refinement is another area where the Giulia is noticeably sufficient and the suspension can soak up the worst lumps and bumps without impacting too much on the handling, which is deeply rewarding.

-Reliability will be a concern for many and it is too early to judge if we should be worried, as is the case for depreciation, but the rear-wheel drive Giulia has rectified so many of the common Alfa complaints that maybe, just maybe it will be okay.
+Reliability is a concern, but it is too early to judge if we should be worried, as is the case for depreciation.
+However, because the rear-wheel drive Giulia has rectified so many of the common Alfa complaints maybe, just maybe it will be okay.